Your ops run on Airtable and the agency security review just shut that down

 Exactly what you get

 A set of internal apps hosted in an Australian region with role-based access, SSO and audit logging, replacing the spreadsheets and Airtable bases that fail review.
 They cover acquittal tracking, clearance registers, program boards and approval workflows, and they integrate with your other systems instead of standing alone.
-Tools commonly built alongside these: a custom CRM for the BD side, an ERP for finance, project management software for delivery, and business intelligence dashboards over the operational data.
+Tools commonly built alongside these: a custom CRM for the BD side, an ERP for finance, project management software for delivery, and business intelligence (BI) dashboards over the operational data.

 How to choose a developer in Canberra